SANE Resources logo

 A:

 Each person, couple or family who comes to see me is different!
 Of course, there are some similar issues that bring clients to my door specifically.
 Although I do treat individuals for general depression, anxiety, grief and addictions, the majority of my practice is devoted to sexual and relationship concerns, intimacy disorders and healthy dating and sexuality.
-My clients have ranged from 18 to 80+ and come individually, as half of a partnership, or part of a family.
+My adult clients come individually, as half of a partnership, or part of a family.

 Q: What kind of therapy do you do?